Meats and Sausages

 Salt

 Lap Cheong is a dry (uncooked) sausage so salt must be added in sufficient quantity to prevent spoilage and dangerous bacteria from growing.
-Salt can be applied in any amount when making fresh (they will be cooked) or cooked sausages, however when making fermented or dry sausages like Lap Cheong, the amount of salt is not negotiable – it must be applied at 2.5 – 3% (25-30 g salt/1 kg of meat).
-You could probably get away with less salt (2.0%) if the sausage is stuffed into small diameter casing (22-25 mm), however, it is not recommended.
+Salt can be applied in any amount when making fresh (they will be cooked) or cooked sausages, however when making fermented or dry sausages like Lap Cheong, the amount of salt is not negotiable – it must be applied at 2.8 – 3% (28-30 g salt/1 kg of meat).
+You could probably get away with less salt (2.5%) if the sausage is stuffed into a small diameter casing (22-25 mm), however, it is not recommended.
 The secondary benefit of salt is that it improves the flavor of meat.
 The salt content also changes to suit the local preferences and changes from region to region.

 Cures

-Note: in all developed countries sodium nitrite and sodium nitrate are available premixed with salt.
-In the USA, they are called cures (Cure 1 and Cure 2), in Poland Peklosol, in Germany Pokelsalz etc. They are mixed in different sodium nitrite to salt proportions.
+Note: in all developed countries, sodium nitrite and sodium nitrate are available premixed with salt.
+In the USA, they are called cures (Cure 1 and Cure 2); in Poland Peklosol, in Germany Pokelsalz etc. They are mixed in different sodium nitrite to salt proportions.
 It is unlikely that a customer can obtain pure white crystals of sodium nitrite as 1 g of the substance is considered a lethal dose.
 More on nitrates.

 Sugar